Introduction to Concourse#

 Concourse is a document-graph database.

-A record in Concourse is a schemaless document, composed of a unique id and one or more fields.
+A record in Concourse is a schemaless document, composed of a unique ID and one or more fields.
 Each field is labeled with a key and may contain one or more distinct primitive values.
 Additionally, fields may contain links to other records, which facilitates modeling a rich graph of descriptive relationships.

-Concourse records are similar to linked JSON objects:
+Concourse records are similar to linked JSON objects.

 The document-graph data model is ideal for development: